 Provenance Hotels of Portland, an upscale boutique hotel chain, is partnering with Barbara Bradley Baekgaard, cofounder of Vera Bradley Designs, to bring a hotel to downtown Fort Wayne.
 Provenance would manage the hotel, with ground floor premium dining, and additional meeting spaces.
 The hotel will bring 120 rooms to the city, and locations are still being considered, but the hotel could be completed by 2019.

-Announced earlier this year, the vacant campus of General Electric on Broadway will be getting a large makeover.
-The $300 million mixed use project will bring in housing, shops, restaurants, offices, a hotel, and educational spaces.
+The vacant campus of General Electric on Broadway will be getting a large makeover into.
+Known as the Electric Works, this $300 million mixed-use project will bring in housing, shops, restaurants, offices, a hotel, and educational spaces.
 The project is being helmed by Cross Street Partners out of Baltimore.
 Some members of Cross Street were involved in a similar industrial redevelopment project of a tobacco company in Durham, NC, that was highly successful.
 The renovation would also bring improvements to surrounding infrastructure.